nekohamuchan/Calculator/README.md

 # Calculator
-A project for TOP curriculum.
+A simple calculator project with log function for TOP curriculum.